Memory-Maze: Scenario Driven Visual Language Navigation Benchmark for Guiding Blind People: Memory-Maze

 \section{Memory-Maze}

 Here, we describe our benchmark's virtual environment and the robot simulation program.
-To simulate our scenario, we selected a floor of a university building, which is characterized by the existence of multiple turning points.
+To simulate our scenario, we selected a floor of a university building and two floors in a museum building (Fig.~\ref{fig:routeMap}), which is characterized by the existence of multiple turning points.